cunnie/writings/NaNoWriMo.md

 But it would be a mistake to think that his career in the military had been driven by the ambition to become a general, which, in his mind, that was a rather shallow and egotistical motivation.
 No, his motivation ran much deeper.
 He was in the military to protect and to serve.
-Yes, that was a cliche, but cliches can also ring true.
+Yes, that was a cliché, but clichés can also ring true.
 Taggart had a well-developed sense of obligation and responsibility.

 "General Gates, I 'm afraid I must decline your generous offer."
 Something about Gates formal diction led Taggart to reply in kind.

-"Colonel, between you and me I didn't expect that offer to sway you."
+"Colonel, forgive me if my offer came across as crass; I know that your devotion to military service transcends mere titles.
+Rather, my offer was a measure of how valuable that service has been, and how much we would like you to remain."

+"Understood, sir.
+And I appreciate those sentiments.
+May I add that serving under you has been a pleasure and one of the highlights of my career.
+You have been an excellent commanding officer."

+"Is there anything I can do to convince you to stay, even if only a few more days?"

+"No, sir.
+My mind is made up."

+"Very well, Taggart.